The Boron Letters by Gary Halbert is one of my favorite books.

 The book is composed of letters Gary Halbert wrote to his son from Boron AFS prison.
 Most of the letters are about copywriting and money advice to his son.

-Nevertheless, he doesn’t neglect providing valuable advice on the other areas of life.
+Nevertheless, he doesn’t neglect to provide valuable advice on the other areas of life.
 Life is not made of independent events.
 Every event in life is connected to each other.

 I recommend you to read the whole book because it’s full of solid advice.

 For the purposes of this article, we will discuss his strength advice.

 Although Boron AFS was a minimum-security prison (which means the inmates were deemed less threatening so extensive security measures were not seen necessary), Halbert thought physical strength is still a necessary trait every man should possess.

 He gives advice to his son about the importance of physical strength: